MatzFan/GRHttp/README.md

      $ wrk -c400 -d10 -t12 http://localhost:3000/

-\*In contrast to other Rack servers, GRHttp parses all of the HTTP request, including a writable cookie-jar, POST data and query string data, available also for Rack apps using the env\['gr.cookies']( env\['pl.cookies'] in older version ) and env\['gr.params']( env\['pl.params'] in older versions).
+\*In contrast to other Rack servers, GRHttp parses all of the HTTP request, offering you a read/write cookie-jar and parsing both POST data and query string data, available also for Rack apps using the env\['gr.cookies']( env\['pl.cookies'] in older version ) and env\['gr.params']( env\['pl.params'] in older versions).

-\*\* Both Passenger and Unicorn run their own processes, they are more 'Rack emulation' than Rack

 ## Usage